johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 ## Variable-Length Encoding

-Suppose there are three possibilities: A (50%), B (25%), and C (25%).
-Before I find out which one it is, we come up with an efficient encoding scheme that minimizes the *expected* number of bits I need to communicate it to you.
+Suppose there are three possible values: A (50%), B (25%), and C (25%).
+After I find out which is the correct value, I want to communicate it to you efficiently.
+So we come up with an efficient encoding scheme that minimizes the *expected* number of bits I need to communicate it to you.
 We do this by assigning fewer bits to more probable possibilities:

 - A: 0
 - B: 10